 Washtenaw County taxpayers aren’t getting the maintenance we’re paying for

 Keeping old network equipment in service is NOT a life and safety issue.
-Cracking foundations and neglected maintenance in the stairwells of a public building IS A LIFE AND SAFETY ISSUE.
+Cracking foundations and neglected maintenance in the stairwells of a public building ARE LIFE AND SAFETY ISSUES.
 To anyone who uses the Health and Fitness Center at WCC (or any other building, for that matter), the WCC Administration believes that YOUR LIFE and YOUR SAFETY are not worth more than a quarter per square foot.
 Are you comfortable with that?

 Cutting the building maintenance budget to the point of irrelevance is part of the WCC Administration’s broader strategy to outsource its facilities and maintenance staff.
 Ironically, WCC has all the money in the world to hire more vice presidents and build new buildings, but sadly it has no money to take care of the buildings it already has.